 However, she is also said to enjoy fresh fruits and salad.

-"With a banana, she’ll cut off the bottoms and cut the banana lengthwise, and then cut the banana into tiny slices to eat it with a fork," says McGrady.
+"With a banana, she’ll cut off the bottoms and cut the banana lengthwise, and then cut the banana into tiny slices to eat it with a fork," McGrady said.

 The Queen also prefers her meat cooked well done.